openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 ### `import_model()`

-The importing network mechanism allows to import a previously exported backend specific graph and wrap it using an [CompiledModel](@ref openvino_docs_ie_plugin_dg_executable_network) object.
-This functionality is useful if backend specific graph compilation takes significant time and/or cannot be done on a target host device due to other reasons.
+The importing of compiled model mechanism allows to import a previously exported backend specific model and wrap it using an [CompiledModel](@ref openvino_docs_ie_plugin_dg_executable_network) object.
+This functionality is useful if backend specific model compilation takes significant time and/or cannot be done on a target host device due to other reasons.

-During export of backend specific graph using `CompiledModel::export_model`, a plugin may export any type of information it needs to import a compiled graph properly and check its correctness.
+During export of backend specific model using `CompiledModel::export_model`, a plugin may export any type of information it needs to import a compiled model properly and check its correctness.
 For example, the export information may include:

 - Compilation options (state of `Plugin::m_cfg` structure)
 - Information about a plugin and a device type to check this information later during the import and throw an exception if the `model` stream contains wrong data.
-For example, if devices have different capabilities and a graph compiled for a particular device cannot be used for another, such type of information must be stored and checked during the import.
+For example, if devices have different capabilities and a model compiled for a particular device cannot be used for another, such type of information must be stored and checked during the import.
-- Compiled backend specific graph itself
+- Compiled backend specific model itself
-- Information about precisions and shapes set by the user

 @snippet template/src/plugin.cpp plugin:import_model
 @snippet template/src/plugin.cpp plugin:import_model_with_remote